cjneely10/cjneely10.github.io/_posts/2019-10-01-MetaSanity-Demo-BioMetaDB.md

 Consider the following query:

-`dbdm -c Metagenomes SUMMARIZE -t functions -q "chemotaxis > 0"`
+`dbdm -c MSResults SUMMARIZE -t functions -q "chemotaxis > 0"`

 As we expect, this query will check the `functions` table for genomes that have at least a partial pathway for chemotaxis.
 As before, the commands `-w out_fna` and `-x out.tsv` work as expected.